grammarware/sle16/bousse/framework-sources/README.md

 # Sources of the GEMOC Execution Framework

 Since the paper is about a framework, it seemed important to provide the sources of this framework as part of the artifact submission.
-Thereby, we can show the concrete Java/Xtend interfaces and classes of the framework API that is described in the paper.
+This allows us to show the concrete Java/Xtend interfaces and classes of the framework API that is described in the paper, and briefly explain how they work.

 ## Content summary